Property Management Blog

 A long-term lease usually runs for an extended period, usually between several months to multiple years.
 Over this period, tenants pay regular rent to continue occupying their apartments, residential homes, or even commercial buildings.

 As a landlord, this helps guarantee a consistent rental income for the entire duration of the lease.
-You also get to enjoy the potential for property value appreciation.
+You also get to enjoy the potential for property value appreciation

 For such properties, the ideal rate of return is usually between 8- and 12 percent per year.
 The exact ROI will, however, depend on multiple factors, such as property location, prevailing market conditions, and management efficiency.